Things to Do in Chiang Mai in February

 Best Activities in February

-Doi Inthanon Summit and Waterfall Hikes
+Doi Inthanon Summit and Hill Tribe Village Treks

 Old City Temple Cycling Routes

-Cooking Class and Market Tours
+Northern Thai Cooking Classes with Market Tours

-Night Bazaar and Walking Street Food Tours
+Night Bazaar and Sunday Walking Street Food Circuits

 February Events & Festivals